marlinspike/dsopbuilder/README.md

 - Executing the app: `python3 main.app --help`
 - Displaying the variables you can configure: `python3 main.py --settings=y`
 - Editing the values you need to modify for Terraform: Update the _config.json_ file in the _config_ folder with the values you'd like Terraform to use to deploy the solution.
 See the Section below that discusses each variable.
-- Deploying the RKE2 Big Bang on Azure platform: `python3 main.app deploy=y`
+- Deploying the RKE2 Big Bang on Azure platform: `python3 main.app --deploy=y`
 - Tearing down the cluster after you've created it: `python3 main.py --destroy=y`